-The final piece of evidence exploits that the perceived productivity signal to the employer is likely to change discontinuously if the father's leave period exceeds the four-week paternity quota.
-The reason is that the family loses the four weeks of paid paternity leave if not taken by the father, whereas additional days of paternity leave simply crowd out maternity leave.
-Taking more than four weeks of paternity leave could serve as a signal to employers that a worker is less committed to the job in a way that taking exactly four weeks of leave does not.
-In Table 8, we estimate peer effects by the duration of the paternity leave spell of the coworker and the brother.
+The final piece of evidence exploits that the perceived productivity signal to the employer is likely to change discontinuously if the father's leave period exceeds the four-week quota.
+The reason is that the family loses the 4 weeks of paid paternity leave if not taken by the father, whereas additional days of paternity leave simply crowd out maternity leave.
+Taking more than 4 weeks of paternity leave could serve as a signal to employers that a worker is less committed to the job in a way that taking exactly 4 weeks of leave does not.
+In Table 4, we estimate peer effects on paternity leave spells exceeding 4 weeks.
+We find that brothers are 10.4 percentage points more likely to take more than 4 weeks of leave because of the reform-induced increase in paternity leave of the peer father; in contrast, there is no evidence of peer effects leading to a crowding out of maternity leave in the workplace.